codurance/site/src/_posts/2019-01-07-mars-rover-kata-refactoring-to-patterns.md

-# Design Patterns And the Apprenticeship
+# Design patterns and the apprenticeship

 This article is an account of how I learned applying patterns.
 It condenses concepts from the first two weeks of the apprenticeship program.